galaxyproject/training-material/learning-pathways/jupyter-based-teaching.md

         name: jbt-customization-2

   - section: "Featured customizations"
-    description: "Battle-tested and recommended Jupyter extensions for teaching "
+    description: "Battle-tested and recommended JupyterLab extensions for frustration-free teaching and learning."
     tutorials:
       - topic: teaching
         name: jbt-featured

-  - section: "Use your customized JupyterLab for Courses"
+  - section: "Productive use of your customized JupyterLab"
-    description: "Learn how to teach a course or workshop with your custom JupyterLab"
+    description: "Learn how to teach a course or workshop, providing you students with your customized JupyterLab."
     tutorials:
       - topic: teaching
         name: jbt-jhaas